tuobangli/author_ber8/README.md

 This is all. https://www.youtube.com/playlist?list=PLv12WMZUyCNCxgQdS8wguSWs60uKttHaM

 14
-Change the introduction, I am studing in GT, and also studying Berkeley courses.
+Change the introduction, I studied in GT, and taking Berkeley courses now.